LRTME/FreeCad2KiCad/Notes/FC/Connection Handler.md

 - diff
 - !DIS (this is disconnect request)

 Pcb and Diff are "returned" to main thread as emmited signals.
+This automatically calls drawer and updater in a new thread

 Break loop and close socket if disconnect request.